 Greater Seattle is changing and growing, and so is Seattle Foundation.
 “The heart and science of philanthropy” is the intersection of passion and discipline to create lasting change.
 As the community’s foundation, our mission is to ignite powerful and rewarding philanthropy to make Greater Seattle a stronger, more vibrant community for all.
 We work with more than 1,200 individuals, families, and corporations to strategically invest their philanthropic resources in ways that inspire continued giving.
 We also partner with philanthropic institutions, government agencies, community organizations and businesses to catalyze positive change in our community across a range of issues.

 Our organizational culture is one of engaged teamwork, where we support one another in reaching our collective and individual goals while constantly learning along the way.
 Our office is located in the downtown core of Seattle, however our reach is much broader than that – we focus on Greater Seattle and the Eastside and also support donor interests across the country and around the globe.
 We seek individuals to join our 40+ (and growing!) team who are committed to our vision of a stronger, more vibrant community for all; collaboratively finding solutions; continually improving; and going the extra mile in service of our philanthropic partners and the broader community.
 We’re in the midst of an exciting evolution in our work.
-More information about Seattle Foundation can be found under About Us.
+More information about Seattle Foundation can be found on our About Us page.

 What’s the Opportunity?

-Are you looking for an exciting opportunity to learn more about the world of philanthropy and business development?
+Are you looking for an exciting opportunity to learn more about the world of philanthropy and nonprofit fund development?
 Do you love being a member of a dynamic team?
 Our Philanthropic Services team has an open position for a full-time Development Assistant, an important administrative role for the Foundation, to support our current base of philanthropists while also providing the necessary support to meet our future development needs.
 In the Development Assistant role, you would provide technical and administrative support, including processing transactions and interpreting and explaining our services to philanthropists and professional advisors.
 The office environment is fast-paced, requiring your flexibility and strong prioritization skills along with your ability to multitask, communicate effectively, and demonstrate excellent time management.
 Consider this role if you are a highly organized individual capable of delivering on the following key responsibilities:

 - Assist in preparing, submitting and tracking grant applications to institutional partners.